angrybacon/doomsday-wiki/markdown/chapters/02-ddft/03-dd-vs-hate.md

 Echo lets you draw the entire pile and the order doesn't matter, so they are well suited to combatting Surgical effects.
 Note that this one is built without Lion's Eye Diamond, since that is presumably the card that will get extracted.
 You could build an Oracle pile in a similar fashion.
-It is import to consider the sequencing of your spells when playing against extraction effects.
+It is important to consider the sequencing of your spells when playing against extraction effects.
 You cannot take any actions between cracking LED and flashing back Echo, or you will give your opponent priority and the chance to extract the Echo.
 After Echo, it